emcgon/APC220-Tools/README.md

 ================================================================================
 Mary had a little lamb
 ```
+Interactive-mode (-i, --interactive) reads continuously from standard input and transmits one line at a time.
+This may be more

 ## rfmagic
 The OG tool for reprogramming APC220 radios is called RF Magic and it is (IMHO) nasty.
 It is only available on Windows and - in my experience - is very hit-and-miss.
 This is a reimplementation of RF Magic as a Python command-line tool along with an analysis of the protocol.